TalhaAkhlaq/AutoCAD/README.md

    If using the educational version, verify your student credentials to unlock full access.

 4. **Open .dwg Files**
-   Launch AutoCAD and open any `.dwg` files from this repository to view and edit section and plan views.
+   Launch AutoCAD and open the `.dwg` file found in this repository to view and edit section and plan views.

 ## Copyright & Licensing